This delicious and creamy vegan potato salad is easy to make for a quick lunch and it's also perfect as a packed lunch

 Follow our recipe for vegan pesto sauce, then use it as a dressing for the boiled potatoes and chickpeas, then add 2 handfuls of boiled string beans, et voilà.
 You got yourself a delicious original potato salad recipe!

 Curry potato salad: you can make a delicious and simple dressing with an oriental twist by mixing together 130 grams of unsweetened soy yogurt with 1 tsp of curry powder, ½ tsp of turmeric powder, 1 sliced green onion, ½ tsp of sea salt, 10 grams of chopped cilantro, a pinch of pepper, and 1 stalk of chopped celery.

 Refrigerator: you can store this vegan potato salad in an air-tight container or in a bowl covered with a lid for up to 3 days in the refrigerator.

 Can I freeze potato salad?
 Yes, you can.
 Especially since ours doesn't have eggs or mayo, your risk of bacterial contamination, and hence, food poisoning, will be a lot lower.
-To freeze the potato salad use a bowl or air tight container and place it in the freezer.
+To freeze the potato salad using a bowl or air-tight container and place it in the freezer.
 It keeps for up to 3 months.

 It's important that you thaw your potato salad in the refrigerator because doing it at room temperature will foster bacterial growth on the surface of the dish.
 Never thaw food at room temperature!

 Once thawed, add 1 tbsp of olive oil and a handful of freshly chopped parsley, give it a mix and serve.
-We do not recommend freezing potato salad as its consistency and flavour will never be the same as a fresh one.
+We do not recommend freezing potato salad as its consistency and flavor will never be the same as a fresh one.